dmorl/MichiganHospitalData/README.md

 Surgical_Masks
 * Column: BA
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Mask"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Masks on Hand"
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: Appeared as "Surgical Masks Facemasks" from 2020-04-02 through 2020-08-03, "Surgical Mask" from 2020-08-06 onwards
+Note: Appeared as "Surgical Masks Facemasks" from 2020-04-02 through 2020-08-03, "Surgical Mask" from 2020-08-06 through 2021-07-16, and "Surgical Masks on Hand" from 2021-08-11 onwards

 N95_Masks
 * Column: BB
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "N95 Masks"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "N95 Masks On Hand"
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
 * Missing values reason: This value may be missing if it is not provided in the report <br />
-Note: Appeared as "N95 Respirator Masks" from 2020-04-02 through 2020-08-03, "N95 Masks" from 2020-08-06 onwards
+Note: Appeared as "N95 Respirator Masks" from 2020-04-02 through 2020-08-03, "N95 Masks" from 2020-08-06 through 2021-07-16, and "N65 Masks On Hand" from 2021-08-11 onwards

 Shields
 * Column: BC